-Chapel Requirement
+Chapel Requirements

 The purpose of chapel is to enlighten by faith the Hardin-Simmons community through worship, service, and dialogue.
 Chapel meets Tuesdays and Thursdays at 9:30 a.m. in Logsdon Chapel and on occasion in Behrens Auditorium.
-HSU students are required to accumulate 80 chapel credits in order to graduate.
-This averages out to 10 chapels per semester.
+HSU students are required to accumulate eighty chapel credits to graduate.
+This averages out to ten chapels per semester.
 Students can check chapel credit balances at HSU Central.